Modules and Contents

 Enhancing the awareness of how simple changes in driving techniques can result in reduced fuel and maintenance costs, accident avoidance and personal health benefits.
 Course Content: How to Save Fuel, Safe Driving and Accident Avoidance, Professional Driving, Medical Requirements, Hazard Perception, Concentration, Safe Distances, Mirrors and Blind Spots, Know Your Vehicle Height, Tunnels – Bridges and Railway Crossings, Highway Code Q&A.

-Highlighting the need for employers and employees to understand how essential it is to comply with all aspects of Health and Safety at Work.
+There are two different courses to choose from: PCV or LGV Highlighting the need for employers and employees to understand how essential it is to comply with all aspects of Health and Safety at Work.
 Course Content: Health and Safety at Work Act 1974, Employers Duties, Employees Duties, Role of the Driver, PPE, Hazardous Substances, Safety at RDC, Loading – Restraints and Weight Limits, Manual Handling, Use of Pallet Trucks, Fire Awareness.

 A very detailed course that covers legislation regarding the Smart Motorway system.
 Course Content: Hard shoulder usage and restrictions, Lane control and signage, Responsibilities regardingTraffic officers, Safety issues when using the new Lay-By areas